raspberrypilearning/from-me-to-you/en/step_2.md

 ## The digital making process

 **Digital making** is learning about digital technology by making things.
-Digital making starts with an idea of something to make or addressing an issue using digital technology.
+It starts with an idea of something to make or an issue to address.

-The **idea** for this project is to send a message to someone particular to let them know you are thinking of them on a special occasion.
-The message needs to be accessed via a webpage link.
+The **idea** for this project is to send a message to someone particular to let them know you are thinking of them.
+The message will be accessed via a webpage link.
 Because the message is made in Scratch with graphics, interaction, sound and available to access online, you can think of this message as a **digital card**.

 The digital making process looks like this: